httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 # Mapped Fields {#mapped}

-Some HTTP field values have syntax that cannot be successfully parsed as Structured Fields.
-Instead, it is necessary to map them into a separate Structured Field with an alternative name.
+Some HTTP field values have syntax that cannot be successfully parsed as Structured Field values.
+Instead, it is necessary to map them into a Structured Field value.

 For example, the Date HTTP header field carries a date: